PaulModaley/spidermanphonics/README.md

 <a name="structure"></a>
 #### Structure

-The game will feature a distinctive Spider-Man theme intended to enagage children who are fans of the movie franchise and/or animated series.
+The game will feature a distinctive Spider-Man theme to enagage children who are fans of the movie franchise and/or animated series.

 It is crucial that the game is:

 - Responsive on all devices sizes.
 - Play sound and basic animations.
 - Easy to play.
+- Aligns with early learning goals.

 <a name="skeleton"></a>
 #### Skeleton